& Case Studies

 Developing Responsibility & Resourcefulness

-In introducing the START Leadership process to her classroom, one teacher successfully set the stage using the assignment the Duke professor gives to his freshman English class: Write a paper, any length on any topic, and turn it in the next class.
+In introducing the START Leadership process to her classroom, one teacher successfully set the stage using the assignment a Duke professor gives to his freshman English class: Write a paper, any length on any topic, and turn it in the next class.

 “Something I found to be valuable was simply having conversations with my students about many of the concerns we teachers - and probably parents - have about ensuring they develop the responsibility, resilience, and resourcefulness they need to succeed.